Euclidean E-models: Lorentzian and Euclidean -models

-It is instructive to work out the explicit actions \eqref{2nd} and \eqref{247} of the $\sigma$-models related by the Poisson-Lie duality in the case when $D$ is a perfect Drinfeld double, which means that there exist two maximally isotropic Lie subgroups $K,\ti K\subset D$ and the (Iwasawa) diffeomorphism $Iw:K\times \ti K\to D$ given by the group multiplication It follows that the spaces of cosets $D/\ti K$ and $D/K$ can be identified with the mutually dual Poisson-Lie groups $K$ and $\ti K$.
+It is instructive to work out the explicit actions \eqref{2nd} and \eqref{247} of the $\sigma$-models related by the Poisson--Lie duality in the case when $D$ is a perfect Drinfeld double, which means that there exist two maximally isotropic Lie subgroups $K,\ti K\subset D$ and the (Iwasawa) diffeomorphism $Iw:K\times \ti K\to D$ given by the group multiplication It follows that the spaces of cosets $D/\ti K$ and $D/K$ can be identified with the mutually dual Poisson--Lie groups $K$ and $\ti K$.